 Instructions for a foam roll trunk stabilization exercsie

 Lie on your back so that the foam roll supports your body from head to tailbone.
 If your upper back (thoracic spine) is a bit rounded, your neck will be bending backwards in this position.
 If this is the case, use a pillow under your head in order to allow your face to be oriented towards the ceiling, as shown in the photo below.

 With the palms of your hands on the floor, place the ankle of one leg on top of the opposite knee.
 If the position hurts your shoulders, place a couple of books or other objects on the floor, under your hands, to prevent your arms from moving behind your trunk.

 Watch video here or here .

 Now you are ready to start the exercise.

-1) Exhale and gently activate your pelvic floor muscles *), feeling this activation spread to your deepest abdominal muscles as well.
+1) Exhale and gently activate your pelvic floor muscles *), feeling this activation spread to your deepest abdominal muscles (transversus abdominis) as well.
 Raise your hands hands off the floor and balance.
 Keep the roll as still as you can.
 Try not to dig the leg into the floor, but let your trunk do the work (see above).
 When you can balance like this, on and off, for 5-10 minutes, switching periodically between the right and left leg, progress with step 2, gradually working your way towards step 5.
 Always start as in step one, with an exhale and gentle activation of your deep stabilizing muscles through your pelvic floor.

 *)pelvic floor muscle activation, sometimes referred to as “Kegels”: To identify the pelvic floor muscles, stop the flow of urine, take note of what you are doing to make this happen.
 You are now contracting your pelvic floor muscles!